 This series of three paintings, titled "Macrophage and Bacterium 2,000,000X," shows a macrophage engulfing a bacterium.
 Macrophages circulate through the blood, searching for bacterial infection.
 When bacteria are found, macrophages engulf and digest them.
 Only a portion of the two cells, where a pseudopod of the macrophage is extending over the bacterium, is shown.
-The original paintings are one-meter tall.
+The original paintings are 1 meter tall.
 At this magnification, the macrophage would fill most of a building.

-These paintings by David S. Goodsell of the Scripps Research Institute, La Jolla, Calif., are on display at the Center for Integrative Molecular Biosciences at Scripps.
+These paintings, by David S. Goodsell of the Scripps Research Institute in La Jolla, Calif., are on display at the Center for Integrative Molecular Biosciences at Scripps.
 They include all of the macromolecules in the two cells and in the surrounding blood serum.
 The small organic molecules and water, which fill all the space between the macromolecules, are omitted.
 In the paintings, the cell membranes and their associated proteins are colored green, the cytoplasm is colored blue and purple, and the nuclear material is colored red and orange.
 The blood serum proteins are in yellow and brown.

 The illustration took second place in the second annual "Science and Engineering Visualization Challenge" competition.
-The international contest is designed to recognize outstanding achievements by scientists, engineers, visualization specialists and artists in the use of visual media, to promote understanding of research results and scientific phenomena.
+The international contest is designed to recognize outstanding achievements by scientists, engineers, visualization specialists and artists in the use of visual media to promote understanding of research results and scientific phenomena.
 The competition is sponsored jointly by the National Science Foundation and the journal Science, published by the American Association for the Advancement of Science (AAAS).
 Further information about the competition is available at http://www.nsf.gov/od/lpa/events/sevc/start.cfm.

 More about this Image